geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

 **mobility-toolbox-js** version 3 has been refactored be as close to the other mapping libraries as possible.

-This makes development with mobility-toolbox-js feel very familiar for developers who alread y knows [OpenLayers](https://openlayers.org/) and [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/)
+This makes development with mobility-toolbox-js feel very familiar for developers who already knows [OpenLayers](https://openlayers.org/) and [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/)

 Finally we get something that **simply works**, something that **can be used in every context**, something that **do not need extra API knowledge**.